OGSarah/UsefulSystemDesignResources/README.md

 # Useful System Design Resources

-A repository with a list of useful books, websites, videos, and articles for learning more about System Design.
+A repository with a list of useful resources for learning more about System Design.

 # Books:
   - [System Design Interview: An Insiders Guide by Alex Xu (2nd Edition)](https://bytes.usc.edu/~saty/courses/docs/data/SystemDesignInterview.pdf)